-The Netherlands Court of Audit works together with the supreme audit institutions of other EU member states in a wide number of areas, for example by undertaking joint audits or sharing knowledge.
+The Netherlands Court of Audit works together with the supreme audit institutions of other EU member states in a wide range of areas, for example by undertaking joint audits or sharing knowledge.

 Contact Committee working groups and networks

-The Contact Committee has several working groups and networks which share knowledge and expertise on specific themes, and sometimes also perform joint (i.e. cross-border) audits.
-Such audits are doubly effective, not only because they facilitate comparison between member states, but also because the audit results have more clout, especially if they are intended to have an impact in Brussels.
+The Contact Committee has several working groups and networks that share knowledge and expertise on specific themes, and sometimes perform joint (i.e. cross-border) audits.
+Such audits are doubly effective, not only because they facilitate comparison between member states, but also because the audit results have more authority, especially if they are intended to have an impact in Brussels.
 The Netherlands Court of Audit is currently a member of one working group and one network:

 1. Network on Fiscal Policy Audit

-In the wake of the financial crisis, the supreme audit institutions acknowledged the growing importance of fiscal policy surveillance.
-This network of 15 supreme audit institutions performed a joint audit of the national governments’ response to fiscal policy recommendations of the European Commission, the OECD, and the IMF.
-We discussed this report in a letter we sent to the Dutch House of Representatives on EU issues.
+In the wake of the financial crisis, the supreme audit institutions acknowledged the growing importance of fiscal policy supervision.
+This network of 15 supreme audit institutions performed in 2017 a joint audit of national governments’ response to fiscal policy recommendations of the European Commission, OECD, and IMF.
+We discussed the audit report in a letter we sent to the Dutch House of Representatives on EU issues.
 On 20 November 2022, the supreme audit institutions of Finland, France, Italy, the Netherlands, Portugal, Slovakia and Sweden published a joint report on their countries’ medium-term budgetary frameworks.

 2. Working group on value-added tax

-Combating VAT fraud (i.e. the non-payment of VAT) is the main remit of this working group, which conducts regular investigations into VAT fraud.
+The main remit of this working group, which conducts regular investigations into VAT, is to combat VAT fraud (i.e. the non-payment of VAT).
 We published an audit report on VAT on cross-border digital services in 2018.
 The German and Belgian supreme audit institutions and the European Court of Auditors also published reports on this subject in 2019.